 How Do You Write a Lay Statement?

 It is called a lay statement because it isn’t coming from a professional.
-Professional evidence is of the utmost importance in your Disability case.
+Professional evidence is of the utmost importance in your disability case.
 You don’t want to apply for disability without a professional statement service-connecting your medical problems to your active duty.
 The lay statement isn’t from a professional, but it paints a picture of your daily life.
 A doctor might say that your neck pain is service connected, but the VA will listen when your wife tells them about how your neck pain makes you unemployable.

 There are several specific kinds of lay statements you can include:

-- A sergeant that led the unit.
+- A sergeant who led the unit.